fatman2021/goof/README.md

-GOOF is a subroutine-threaded forth compiler for the motorola 68000, designed for game development on the Sega Genesis (megadrive) game console.
+GOOF is a forth compiler for the motorola 68000, designed for game development on the Sega Genesis (Megadrive) game console.

 GOOF stands for Game-oriented object forth, which is inspired by the GOOL language used in Crash Bandicoot.

-I'm still working on adding in basic forth primitives, but it currently supports defining 68k code words, colon words, and compiler macros.
+It's still a work-in-progress, but it currently supports defining 68k code words, colon words, and compiler macros.